robotology/robotology-superbuild/README.md

 #### System Libraries
 The software in the superbuild depends on several libraries such as [Eigen](http://eigen.tuxfamily.org) and [Qt](https://www.qt.io/) that we assume are already available in your machine, as it would be too time intensive to build those libraries in the superbuild itself.
 There are two ways to install these libraries in your machine, either using the installer of YARP and iCub dependencies (the recommended way) or using [vcpkg](https://github.com/Microsoft/vcpkg) (not recommended, as it can takes several hours).

-##### YARP and iCub installers
+##### YARP, iCub installers
-The robotology project is currently providing binary installers for YARP and for the iCub libraries.
+The robotology project is currently providing binary installers for YARP and iCub libraries, and one additional installer for additional dependencies.
-As the idea of the superbuild is to easily permit compilation from source of YARP, iCub and all related software, we use these installers only to install the **dependencies** of these libraries, not to install YARP and iCub themselfs.
+As the idea of the superbuild is to easily permit compilation from source of YARP, iCub and all related software,

+we use these installers only to install the **dependencies** of these libraries, not to install YARP and iCub themselfs.
-In particular you have to run the binary installer of YARP ( http://www.yarp.it/download.html#download_windows ) to install ACE, Eigen3 and Qt5 and the binary installer of ICUB software ( http://wiki.icub.org/wiki/Windows:_installation_from_sources#Getting_iCub.27s_dependenceis ) to install Ipopt, OpenCV, SDL, Qt5 and GLUT.
+In particular you have to run the binary installer of YARP ( http://www.yarp.it/download.html#download_windows ) to install ACE, Eigen3 and Qt5, the binary installer of ICUB software ( http://wiki.icub.org/wiki/Windows:_installation_from_sources#Getting_iCub.27s_dependenceis ) to install Ipopt, OpenCV, SDL, Qt5 and GLUT and the robotology-additional-dependencies installer ( https://github.com/robotology-playground/robotology-additional-dependencies ) to install LibXML2 .
 **Important: make sure that you are installing the 64-bit installers, if you want to compile the robotology-superbuild using the the 64-bit compiler!**
 These installers will set automatically all the enviroment variables necessary to make sure that these libraries are found by CMake, and they will modify the `PATH` enviroment variable to make sure that the libraries can be used when launching the programs that use them.